JCDiaz1201/The-Hamiltonian/README.md

 Once that is through type "rails server" to run the server

-At this point open your internet browser and type in "http://localhost:[What ever port number your computer assigns]"
+At this point open your internet browser and type in "http://localhost:[port number]"

 	-In my case it is located on port 3000 so I enter: "http://localhost:3000"